 HB2528 pregnant prisoners; restraints prohibited; exception MAPS Committee While there are no existing problems with the Arizona Department of Corrections' policies, some county sheriff organizations have been known to use restraints on pregnant women during labor, delivery, postpartum recovery, and transportation to and from the hospital.
 This is generally unnecessary to prevent escape or assault, but if it becomes necessary, exceptions are provided for in the bill.

-HB2525 Arizona sentencing commission Judiciary Committee This bill establishes a commission which will review data, studies, and records from Arizona and from other jurisdictions for the purpose of reviewing sentencing practices and policies for best outcomes; and to make recommendations to the legislature on what works best to maximize the public safety, rehabilitate offenders, and create economic efficiencies in our system.
-There will be no significant cost to the state for this commission other than providing it with data.
-The commission will be composed of criminal law practitioners and those with the resources and experience to evaluate data and make recommendations.
-The Legislature will not be bound by the commission's recommendations.
+HB2525 Arizona sentencing commission Judiciary Committee This bill would establish a commission which would review data, studies, and records from Arizona and from other jurisdictions for the purpose of reviewing sentencing practices and policies for best outcomes; and to make recommendations to the legislature on what works best to maximize the public safety, rehabilitate offenders, and create economic efficiencies in our system.
+There would be no significant cost to the state for this commission other than providing it with data.
+The commission woulod be composed of criminal law practitioners and those with the resources and experience to evaluate data and make recommendations.
+The Legislature would not be bound by the commission's recommendations.
 They are only advisory.

 HB2530 incarceration costs; municipal warrants MAPS Committee Presently, cities must reimburse counties for the cost of incarceration when an arrest is made by a city or town peace officer.
 This bill provides reimbursement to a county when an arrest is made by a county peace officer for a failure to appear on a city or town case.